-- 3. Grant of warrants under the 2021 Warrants Plan to the CEO and determination of the exercise price and of other terms and conditions of the granted warrants - Approval of the grant of 25,000 warrants under the 2021 Warrants Plan to Olivier Taelman. - Determination of the exercise price of the granted warrants at the lowest of (a) the last closing price of the Company's share on Euronext Brussels prior to the effective date of these resolutions, and (b) the average closing price of the Company's share on Euronext Brussels over the thirty (30) day period preceding the effective date of these resolutions (in accordance with clause 4.3.1 of the 2021 Warrants Plan). - Confirmation that the other terms and conditions of the granted warrants shall be in accordance with the 2021 Warrants Plan."
+- 1. Grant of warrants under the 2022 Warrants Plan and the 2024 Warrants Plan to the CEO and determination of the exercise price and of other terms and conditions of the granted warrants - Approval of the grant of 258,894 warrants under the 2022 Warrants Plan and 111,106 warrants under the 2024 Warrants Plan to Olivier Taelman. - Determination of the exercise price of all 370,000 granted warrants at the lowest of (a) the last closing price of the Company's share on Euronext Brussels prior to the date of the offer of the warrants to Olivier Taelman, and (b) the average closing price of the Company's share on Euronext Brussels over the thirty (30) day period preceding the date of the offer of the warrants to Olivier Taelman (in accordance with clause 4.3.1 of the 2022 Warrants Plan and clause 4.3.1 of the 2024 Warrants Plan).